isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-treatment-in-bellevue-wa/index.md

 - **Heat Treatment**: One of the most effective methods for bed bug eradication is heat treatment.

-We use specialized equipment to[raise the temperature](https://pestpolicy.com/best-bed-bug-heaters/)in affected areas to levels lethal to bed bugs, ensuring complete elimination without the use of chemicals. - **Chemical Treatments**: In cases where heat treatment is not sufficient, we use approved insecticides that are safe for humans and pets but deadly to bed bugs.
+We use specialized equipment to[raise the temperature](https://pestpolicy.com/best-bed-bug-heaters/)inaffected areas to levels lethal to bed bugs, ensuring complete elimination without the use of chemicals. - **Chemical Treatments**: In cases where heat treatment is not sufficient, we use approved insecticides that are safe for humans and pets but deadly to bed bugs.

 Our technicians apply these treatments to infested areas and potential hiding spots to ensure thorough coverage.